Netcracker/KubeMarine/documentation/Installation.md

       usernames: ["system:serviceaccount:my-ns:myadmin", "myuser"]
 ```

-In this case `kube-apiserver` will not enforce default policy to any pods that are created by `myuser` or `myadmin`.
+In this case, `kube-apiserver` does not enforce the default policy to any pods that are created by `myuser` or `myadmin`.

-The default configuration will not enforce default policy to any pods in `kube-system` namespace:
+The default configuration does not enforce the default policy to any of the pods in the `kube-system` namespace.

 ```yaml
 ...